 It is our impression that the people on our team are in the appropriate roles.
 We are currently trialing a new person as our Director after Jonas Vollmer left CLR in June.
 We will complete the evaluation of their fit soon.

 We believe that most of our policies and procedures are sound.
 However, many people joined our team this year.
 This requires us to be more explicit about some policies than we have been in the past, e.g., compensation policy, team retreat participation.
 We are addressing these issues as they come up, which has worked well so far.

-Our financial reserves decreased significantly this year, which we are trying to address with our December fundraiser (see “Financials” below).
-While we started working with CERR (see above), they committed to contributing roughly their “fair share” to CLR, which is not enough to cover all of our expenses. (see below for more information on our financial situation)
+Our financial reserves decreased significantly this year, which we are trying to address with our December fundraiser (see “Financials” below). elow).
+We are glad that CERR (see above) committed to contribute roughly their “fair share” to CLR.
+However, this is not enough to cover all of our expenses. (see below for more information on our financial situation)

 - Budget 2021: $1,830,000 (13.7 expected full-time equivalent employees).